psgganesh/5-00AM-Club/README.md

 * [Build, Test, Emulate, Run Ionic apps.]http://lab.ionic.io/

 ## 24 - Sept - 2015
-* [011: Angela Duckworth | What Is Grit and How Can You Learn It?]https://www.youtube.com/watch?v=vxkUv5PKano
+* [011: Angela Duckworth, What Is Grit and How Can You Learn It?]https://www.youtube.com/watch?v=vxkUv5PKano
 * [The toolbox for php dev. sandbox]http://zinya.ellipsonic.com/the-toolbox-for-devs/